Accelerating Inexact Successive Quadratic Approximation for Regularized Optimization Through Manifold Identification: Introduction

 Although \ipvm is intensively studied, its ability for manifold identification is barely discussed because this does not in general hold, as noted in \cref{ex:conv}. \citet{Har11a} showed that \ipvm identifies the active manifold under the \ifdefined\arxiv impractical \fi assumptions that \cref{eq:quadratic} is always solved exactly and the iterates converge, and his analysis cannot be extended to inexact versions.
 Our observation in \cite{LeeW18a,LeeLW19a,YSL20a} that \ipvm identifies the active manifold empirically motivated this work to provide theoretical guarantees for this phenomenon.

 Manifold identification requires the iterates, or at least a subsequence, to converge to a point of partial smoothness.
-In most existing analyses for \cref{eq:f}, iterate convergence is proven under either: (i) $f$ is convex and the algorithm is a first-order one, (ii) $F$ is strongly convex, or (iii) the iterates lie in a compact set.
+In most existing analyses for \cref{eq:f}, iterate convergence is proven under either: (i) $f$ is convex and the algorithm is a first-order one, (ii) $F$ is strongly convex, or (iii) the Kurdyka-{\L}ojasiewicz (KL) condition holds.
 Analyses for the first scenario rely on the implicit regularization of first-order methods such that their iterates lie in a bounded region \citep{LiaFP17a}, but this is not applicable to \ipvm.
-Under the second condition, convergence of the objective directly implies that of the iterates.
-For the third case, the compact set assumption is usually achieved by assuming that the algorithm is a descent one and $\Omega$ and thus all level sets are compact, which in a Euclidean space is equivalent to that $F$ is coercive.
-Convergence of the full iterate sequence is then usually proven under the Kurdyka-{\L}ojasiewicz (KL) condition, as done in \cite{ChoPR14a,BonPR20a,AttBRS10a}.
-Note that strong convexity of $F$ in the second scenario also implies its coerciveness.
-Since manifold identification only requires a convergent subsequence, coerciveness of $F$ alone without the KL condition or strong convexity suffices.
-However, it is too strong a condition because \modify{it excludes} the case of an unbounded $\Omega$.
-The only exception is \cite{MCY19a} that shows the convergence of the iterates for their specific algorithm under EB and convexity of $f$.
-Our analysis for iterate convergence is more general in covering a much broader algorithmic framework and requiring only a general sharpness condition that contains both EB and the weak-sharp minima \citep{BurF93a} as special cases.
+Under the second condition, convergence of the objective directly implies that of the iterates. \modifyy{For the third case, convergence of the full iterate sequence is usually proven under an assumption of a relative-error behavior, of the form